mdsol/appconnect-android/docs/getting_started.md

 ## Network Requests
-Babbage works by talking to backend services to retrieve all information (Users, Subjects, Forms, etc..).
+Babbage talks to back-end services to retrieve all information, such as users, subjects, forms, and so on.
 A normal application flow goes something like this:

 1. Log in using a username / password
 2. Load subjects for the logged in user